-We'll start by saying that Nighthawk R700 is one of the best all-around routers made by NETGEAR.
-First of all, you should know that the R7000 is a dual-band router, supporting both 2.4Ghz and 5Ghz networks.
-Thanks to its three antennas, it can cover up to 1,800 square feet - and there are helpful technologies that can further amplify its reach.
+We'll start by saying that Nighthawk R7000 is easily one of the best all-around routers made by NETGEAR.
+This is a dual-band router, supporting both 2.4Ghz and 5Ghz networks (up to 1,900 Mbps in total).
+Thanks to its three external antennas, it can cover up to 1,800 square feet - and there are technologies that can further amplify its reach.

 Even though this router comes with solid Web UI that lets you do all kinds of optimizations, we recommend installing a custom firmware if you want to run a VPN service.
 Make sure to read more about DD-WRT firmware, as this is the best way to open up this router to a whole wealth of additional options.